 What Can You Do With a Master's Degree in Education?

-Most people assume that a Master’s in Education is just for people who want to teach in a classroom, but there are a lot more Master’s in Education careers than you might have imagined.
+Most people assume that a Master’s in Education is just for people who want to teach in a classroom, but there are many more careers in education than you might have imagined.

-A major reason many educators choose to pursue an advanced degree is the potential pay increase.
-While it’s true that full-time teachers with a master’s degree earn, on average, $12,370 more a year than teachers with just a bachelor’s degree, there is so much more to be gained from pursuing a Master’s in Education.
+Many educators choose to pursue an advanced degree because of the potential pay increase.
+While it’s true that full-time teachers with a master’s degree earn, on average, $14,420 more a year than teachers with just a bachelor’s degree, there is so much more to be gained from pursuing a Master’s in Education.

 As a student earning a master’s degree in education, you can expect to graduate knowing how to:

-Whether you want to work in education administration, curriculum and instruction, or a different industry altogether, these skills will set you up for success.
+Whether you want to work in education administration, curriculum and instruction, or educational leadership, these skills will set you up for success.

 School Principal

 Principals also serve as the public face of the school, so they must be confident leaders with excellent written and verbal communication skills.
-By taking their knowledge and experience into the classroom, principals are able to make a daily impact on the lives of countless students and teachers.
+By taking their knowledge and experience into the classroom, principals can make a daily impact on the lives of countless students and teachers.

 Curriculum Developer